Mount Si with trees in foreground

 Panasonic Editing Machine

-Photo courtesy of Oldvcr.tv
+Photo from Oldvcr.tv

 Here’s a look at the machine courtesy of OldVCR.tv.